amunger3/UT-Data/Notes/UT Data Notes - Master.md

 - Another link to explore, [hex.tech](https://hex.tech/)
 - Going back to PowerBI sample dataset
 - Making a PowerBI Dashboard with Cohort Data Set

+## 2/26

+- PowerBI today, 3/5 is SQL
+- Next project is combination of PowerBI and SQL